 Rejection of Royal Sovereignty

-During the middle ages, the princely power was understood as private, hence hereditary.
-The concept of the office and title as owned by the public and for the public was revived during the Renaissance, creating the public/private distinction we know today.
+During the Middle Ages, princely power was understood as private, hence hereditary.
+The concept of the office and title as owned by the public and for the people was revived during the Renaissance, creating the public/private distinction we know today.

-Therefore, no Prince may rule simply by his mere arbitrary pleasure, such as an abusive taxation, for “to impose….upon the common folk without cause is tyrannical extortion.”
+Therefore, no Prince may rule simply by his mere arbitrary pleasure, such as abusive taxation, for “to impose…upon the common folk without cause is tyrannical extortion.”

 Demurring against hereditary monarchy, Calvin further suggested elections as a means against oppression, writing, “It is tyrannous if any one man appoint or make ministers at his pleasure.”
-Not the arbitrary will of a single man forced on the people, but wise governance in accord with the nature, spirit, and will of the people becomes the Prince.
-A “tyrant rules only by his own will and lust,” for his own interest.
+Not the arbitrary will of a single man forced on the people, but wise governance in accord with the people’s nature, spirit, and will becomes the Prince.
+A “tyrant rules only by his own will and lust” for his own interest.
 But by contrast, godly and legitimate “magistrates rule by counsel and by reason so as to determine how to bring about the greatest public welfare and benefit.”

 The will of God was the standard, not man’s will—to rule against God’s moral code was to “darken his glory.”

-When despotic rulers usurp power that belongs to God, or rule in their own interest agressing against the people, the “lower godfearing magistrate may defend himself and his subjects.”
+When despotic rulers usurp power that belongs to God, or rule in their own interest aggressing against the people, the “lower godfearing magistrate may defend himself and his subjects.”

 No Hobbesian view of the state; monarchical tyranny could never be supported by Calvin.